nzp-team/documentation/markdown/mapping/wall-weapons.md

 ### _Call of Duty_'s Defined Weapon Costs

 _Call of Duty: World at War_ and _Call of Duty: Black Ops_ use consistent prices for their off-the-wall weapons in game.
-These prices, sorted from lowest to highest, are as follows (any weapon not listed here is a weapon not available off-the-wall in an official capacity):
+These prices, sorted from highest to lowest, are as follows (any weapon not listed here is a weapon not available off-the-wall in an official capacity):

 - Bowie Knife: `3000` points
 - Scoped Kar98k†: `1500` points